limikael/fullstack-utils/README.md

 # fullstack-utils
-Assorted collection of Hono middlewares, Preact hooks and various other components and functions that I saw myself using over and over.
+Assorted collection of Hono middlewares, Preact hooks and various other components and functions that I saw myself using over and over...

 - __[hono-cloudflare-content](#hono-cloudflare-content)__ - Serve static content with ETag support.
 - __[hono-https-redirect](#hono-cloudflare-content)__ - Redirect all requests to HTTPS.